Shadow Work: Connecting and Integrating With Your Suppressed Self

 But what are they really?
 Can we simply dismiss dreams as wishy washy thoughts in our mind?
 Or do they actually say something about us?

-Is it possible that we get to understand more about our shadows by looking into these dreams?
+Is it possible that we get to understand more about our shadow archetypes by looking into these dreams?

 For starters, it is scientifically proven that each night, we do have dreams occurring.
 Even when we don’t really remember anything the moment we wake up, they were there.